 The Ford GT features standard ABS, stability control, traction control and front and side airbags.
 The availability of advanced driver safety technology has not yet been announced.

 The new GT is going for broke, aiming for true world-class status.
-As such, its competitors include the Ferrari 488, the Lamborghini Aventador and the McLaren 650S, among others.
-The Dodge Viper and Chevrolet Corvette Z06 have been left in the dust by Ford's halo supercar.
+As such, its competitors include the Ferrari 488, the Lamborghini Aventador and the McLaren 720S, among others.